What Is Implantable Contraception?

 Some birth control methods work better than others.
 This chart compares how well different birth control methods work.Read More

 Before you consider having sex, you need to know how to protect yourself.
-Read this article to learn what birth control pills are, how well they work, and more.Read More
+Find out what implantable contraception is, how well it works, and more.Read More

 STDs (Sexually Transmitted Diseases)